framp/nginx-template-image/README.md

 `/etc/nginx/sites-enabled`.
 Any file that ends with `.tmpl` will have variable references like `${FOO}` replaced with the corresponding environment variable and have the `.tmpl` suffix removed.

-### Only include .conf files

-The default nginx configuration includes all files in `sites-enabled`, which makes it difficult to have supplemental files like SSL keys in the same directory.
-This container will only load files that end in `.conf`.